staticfuse/staticfuse/gatsby-theme-publisher/README.md

 ### Overview

-1. We recommend starting by cloning [create](https://github.com/staticfuse/create-gatsby-theme-publisher) which has the publisher theme installed and preconfigured
+1. We recommend starting by cloning [Create Gatsby Theme Publisher](https://github.com/staticfuse/create-gatsby-theme-publisher) which has the publisher theme installed and preconfigured
 2.  cd into the folder `cd my-new-site`
 3. Install dependencies `yarn`
 4. Install [WPGraphQL plugin on your WordPress site](https://github.com/wp-graphql/wp-graphql)